 The hotel’s restaurant, Tullibee, gives Nordic cuisine an American twist.
 At any given time, you may find some of the following on the menu: veal tartare with sunchoke; halibut with parsnip and mace; and charred cabbage with black garlic, turnip, and bread crumbs.

 If you need to stay in the center of what’s new, thoughtfully designed, and frequented by a youthful clientele, the Hewing is where to go.

 If you need traditional decor or the machine-like consistency of a major brand, you might find the Hewing a little too outside-the-lines for your tastes.

 The best of the North Loop is just a few steps from the hotel.
 Shop for stylish menswear, gifts, and Warby Parker specs at Askov Finlayson.
 Cross the street to The Foundry, a home goods store that carries everything from natural beeswax candles, to ceramics from local designers, to hard-to-find Japanese towels.
 And if you can snag a reservation -- try calling a month in advance -- Spoon and Stable serves sophisticated seasonal fare and is among the finalists in the Best New Restaurant in the United States category in this year's James Beard Awards.

 We love that this slick new hotel doesn’t come at an outlandish price, especially if you’re willing to travel off-season.
 We found winter dates -- when Minneapolis temperatures can fall well below zero -- for as little as $140 per night.
 Prices start at $200 per night in spring and summer, and be sure to check the Hewing Hotel’s booking page for discounts and packages.

 The Hewing Hotel is an easy 25-minute drive from Minneapolis-St. Paul International Airport.
-The airport is serviced by every major U.S. airline -- with the exception of JetBlue -- and is a Delta Airlines hub.
+The airport is serviced by every major U.S. airline -- JetBlue is coming soon! -- and is a Delta Airlines hub.